 There will be more questions arising for both a landlord and a tenant depending on the circumstances of the parties, the characterisation of the lease and the terms of any given lease.

 In order for a tenant to attract the protection under the legislative scheme, action is required as soon as possible if it has not already been taken.
 Landlords need to be aware of the mandatory obligations under the scheme.
 Ultimately both parties need to adhere to the good faith negotiation requirements under the scheme and wherever possible reach agreement avoiding referrals to mediation or potentially costly proceedings at VCAT or the Supreme Court.

 If you require advice on your particular circumstances, please contact us.

 Burke & Associates Lawyers have property and commercial lawyers who have vast experience in assisting clients to negotiate leases, with SME law, dispute resolution and mediation, as well as documenting agreements to vary a lease.
 We have mediators who can also assist with private mediation if that is an option that will assist in the particular circumstances of the negotiation of variations to your lease in COVID-19.

 If you require assistance with tenancy law, please contact our Property Team at Burke & Associates Lawyers.
-To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team, Anthony Burke, Consultant, Stewart Davis, Lawyer or Peter Hall, Lawyer.
+To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team, Anthony Burke, Consultant or Stewart Davis, Lawyer.